Use-case paths for validation, isolation, deployment, and scale

 Choose the path that matches your current stage

-Most teams are really choosing between proof, scale-ready operations, and enterprise rollout depth.
+Most teams are really choosing between validation, scaled operations, and enterprise rollout depth.

-Start here if your main question is whether one browser model stays aligned across public checks and platforms.
+Choose this path if your first concern is whether one browser model stays aligned across public checks and platforms.

-Start here if the next step is higher-volume automation, proxy-aware routing, and long-running isolated contexts.
+Choose this path if the next stage is higher-volume automation with proxy-aware routing and long-running isolated contexts.

-Start here if Linux deployment, Android WebView, packaging, or deeper identity surfaces are entering the plan.
+Choose this path when Linux deployment, Android WebView, packaging, or deeper identity layers are part of the rollout plan.

 Rollout path